purescript-halogen/purescript-halogen/docs/guide/01-Rendering-Halogen-HTML.md

 This is possible because Halogen HTML elements also carry a row type which lists all the properties and events that it can support.
 When you apply a property or event to the element, Halogen looks up in the HTML element's row type whether or not it supports the property or event.

 This helps ensure your HTML is well-formed.
-For example, `<div>` elements do not support the `placeholder` property according to thge DOM spec.
+For example, `<div>` elements do not support the `placeholder` property according to the DOM spec.
 Accordingly, if you try to give a `div` a `placeholder` property in Halogen you'll get a compile-time error:

 ```purs
 -- ERROR: Could not match type ( placeholder :: String | r )